Thanksgiving and family

 One day soon this global pandemic will end, and we will once again be able to spend holidays with our entire extended families.
 Family can mean a million different things to a million different people.
 However, under intestate succession laws, the government determines who is considered family.
 The government has had to restrict the size of our family gatherings because of this pandemic.
 Don’t let the government also restrict who in your family will inherit from your estate.
 Make a Last Will and Testament to best reflect your unique family.

-The content of this article is not intended as legal advice and is for information purposes only.
-Should you require legal advice on a specific issue relating to the content of this article, please seek the services of a legal professional.
+The contents of this article are not intended as legal advice and are for information purposes only.
+Should you require legal advice on a specific issue relating to the contents of this article, please seek the services of a legal professional.

-Alona C. Mercado is a lawyer practicing in Winnipeg with the law firm of MONK GOODWIN LLP.
+Atty Alona C. Mercado is a partner with the law firm of MERCADO TRINH LAW LLP.
 She was called to the Manitoba Bar in 1999.
-Her preferred areas of practice include wills and estates, committees, real estate and immigration law.
-Alona can be reached at (204) 956-1060 ext.
-233 or firstname.lastname@example.org.
+Her preferred areas of practice include wills and estates, real estate, business law and immigration law.
+Alona can be reached at (204) 594-3436 or firstname.lastname@example.org.
+Website: www.mercadotrinhlaw.com

 More Articles ...